SoftwareAG/c8y-docs/content/edge/edge-configuration-bundle/configuring-microservices.md

 {{< product-c8y-iot >}} Edge appliance will be temporarily non-operational during the operation.
 {{< /c8y-admon-info >}}

-### Deploying microservices with a lower manifest version
+### Deploying microservices with a lower manifest version {#deploying-microservices-with-a-lower-manifest-version}

 A microservice specifies an API version in the microservice manifest.
 Depending on this API version, the microservice runs with all or only a restricted set of Linux kernel capabilities.
 More precisely, all capabilities are granted to microservices with API version 1 whereas only the capability `CAP_NET_BIND_SERVICE` is granted to microservices with API version 2.
 For more information, see [General aspects > Microservice migration to API Version 2](/microservice-sdk/concept/#migration) in the *Microservice SDK guide*.